hleduff/hmdb/README.md

 ### User features

 - a home page which shows the popular movies list by default.
 A Navigation allows the user to show the Top Rated or Upcoming movies instead.
-- click on a movie from the home page or movie carousel and you are directed to the Movie page, which shows the movie details:
+- click on a movie from the home page or movie carousel and you are directed to the Movie page, which shows the movie details:<br>
-    • poster, title, runtime, release year, genres, director, summary, original title, IMDb link, JustWatch link
+    • poster, title, runtime, release year, genres, director, summary, original title, IMDb link, JustWatch link<br>
-    • a carousel with a list of recommended related movies
+    • a carousel with a list of recommended related movies<br>
 - a region switcher changes the language and region for every API query.
 This means you can see the movie info in the language of your choice between FR, ES and EN.

 ### Development features